PhilippSteen/Affine-transformation/README.md

 # Affine-transformation
 Find the affine transformation between two channels in a localization microscopy image

+Associated publication:

+Please cite

+Steen, P.R., Unterauer, E.M., Masullo, L.A. *et al.* The DNA-PAINT palette: a comprehensive performance analysis of fluorescent dyes. *Nat Methods* (2024). https://doi.org/10.1038/s41592-024-02374-8

+if you use this software.

 Use:

 1. Collect as many FOVs with TetraSpeck as you want, acquire in both colors (500 frames at 25ms is sufficient)